 Design

-But even though it is comically large, the Suprim X cooling setup has a premium look and feel.
+But even though it is comically large, the Suprim X cooling setup has a high-end look and feel.
 It’s nothing new and innovative, but you can’t go wrong with a triple fan cooling, a minimalistic metal grey shroud.

 Performance And Overclocking Capabilities